IRIS Gorz (P228)

 IRIS Gorz (گرز) is a Kaman-class fast attack craft serving in the Southern Fleet of the Islamic Republic of Iran Navy.
 Being able to launch Mehrab (a reverse engineered version of RIM-66 Standard), she is considered the smallest warship in the world to operate such a missile.
 It is reportedly the only ship in her class that is capable of firing surface-to-air missiles, as of 2020.

 History

 During Iran-Iraq War, Gorz was assigned to Bushehr Naval Base.

 From 1996 to 1998, she was used for modernization trials.

-In the wargame Velayat 90, on 1 January 2012, she fired the missile Mehrab for the first time, marking its first operational test.
+In the wargame Velayat 90, on 1 January 2012, she fired the Mehrab missile for the first time, marking its first operational test.
 The ship was modernized in 2015–2021.